chx3ia/rps-limit/README.md

 ## Prerequisites

 This project is running with Nodejs.
-It is a response to the interview exam request from [DCard](https://www.dcard.tw) in 2019.
+It is a response to the interview exam request from [DCard](https://www.dcard.tw) in Jan, 2019.
+The goal is to limit request number to be 60 in a minute from one IP.

 Before going on, please install the following software: